-On March 3, 2016, Commerce published in the Federal Register the antidumping duty order on uncoated paper from Brazil.2 On March 6, 2017, Commerce published a notice of opportunity to request an administrative review of the antidumping duty order on uncoated paper from Brazil.3 On March 31, 2017, Suzano requested Commerce conduct a review of its exports during the POR.4 Pursuant to this request, on May 9, 2017, Commerce published in the Federal Register the Initiation Notice.5 On May 17, 2017, Commerce issued the AD questionnaire to Suzano.
-Between June 2017 and February 2018, Suzano timely responded to Commerce's original and supplemental questionnaires.
-On March 7, 2018, we received comments for the preliminary results from the petitioners.6
+On March 5, 2018, Commerce published a notice of opportunity to request an administrative review of the AD order on uncoated paper from Brazil.
+On April 2, 2018, Domtar Corporation and P.H.
+Glatfelter Company (the petitioners) requested that Commerce conduct a review of Suzano's exports during the POR.
+Pursuant to this request, on May 2, 2018, Commerce published in the Federal Register the Initiation Notice.
+On June 18, 2018, Commerce issued the AD questionnaire to Suzano.
+Between June 2018, and November 2018, Suzano timely responded to Commerce's original and supplemental questionnaires.
+On November 27, 2018,